Francesco Starace

-Francesco Starace (Italian pronunciation: [ staˈratʃe]; born 1955) is an Italian business executive and the CEO and general manager of Enel Group.
+Francesco Starace (Italian pronunciation: [ staˈratʃe]; born 1955) is an Italian business executive, from 2014 to 2023 he was CEO and general manager of Enel Group.

 Life

 In 1980 he graduated in Nuclear Engineering at the Polytechnic University of Milan.

 From 1981 to 1982 he worked as a safety analyst for the nuclear power plants of NIRA Ansaldo.
 Until 1987 he held a number of managerial positions in SAE SADELMI, a company owned by General Electric, both in Italy and abroad (the US, Saudi Arabia and Egypt).

 In 1987 he relocated to ABB.
 In 1993 he was assigned to the role of Operations Manager for SOIMI, company part of the group ABB SAE SADELMI.

 Between 1997 and 1998 he was CEO of ABB Combustion Engineering Italy, and then of Alstom Power, where between 1998 and 2000 he was senior vice president of global sales and turnkey plants in the gas turbine division.

 In 2000 he became head of Energy Management at Enel Produzione.
 While working for the Italian electricity company, between 2002 and 2005, he held the post of head of the Business Power division.

 In 2005 he was appointed director of the Italian Market Division of Enel, a division that focused on a free electricity and gas market for homes and private customers.

 In December 2008 he was appointed director of the Renewable Energy Division of Enel and CEO of Enel Green Power, the Group's newly formed company dedicated to developing and managing the production of energy from renewable sources in Italy and around the world.
 During the six years of the Starace management, Enel Green Power established itself as one of the leading global players in the renewable energy sector, with 29 billion kWh generated from 750 plants in 16 countries in Europe, North America and Latin America, and with a mix of well-calibrated green technologies.

 In 2014 he was appointed CEO and general manager of Enel.
 His strategy puts the focus on the industrial side of the business and he has announced the company's plans for the conversion of 23 thermal power plants of the Gruppo Italia (gas turbine, fuel oil, coal).